Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: L -algebras

-\end{definition} A L$^*$-algebra is \textit{semisimple} if $\overline{[L,L]}=L$ and it is \textit{simple} if it has no (closed and $*$-invariant) nontrivial ideal.
-A L$^*$-algebra is of \textit{compact type} if it is semisimple and $x^*=-x$ for all $x$.
-A semisimple L$^*$-algebra is of \textit{noncompact type} if it has no ideal of compact type.
-An \textit{isomorphism} between L$^*$-algebra is an isomorphism of Lie algebras that is also an isometry and intertwines the involutions.\\

-\begin{example}Let $\mathcal{H}$ be a separable Hilbert space over $\K=\R,\C$ or the field of quaternions.
-The Lie algebra endowed with the involution given by the adjoint and the Hilbert structure coming from the Hilbert-Schimdt scalar product is a L$^*$-algebra, which we denote by $\mathfrak{gl}^2_\infty(\K)$.
-A choice of a Hilbert base for $\mathcal{H}$ provides embeddings of the simple algebras of traceless operators $\mathfrak{gl}_n(\K)$ on $\K^n$, into $\mathfrak{gl}^2_\infty(\K)$ such that their increasing union is dense.
-The other examples of separable simple L$^*$-algebras are constructed in a similar way. \end{example}
+\end{defi} An \emph{ideal} of a L*-algebra $L$ is an ideal of the underlying Lie algebra which is moreover closed and $*$-invariant.
+Observe that an ideal of L*-algebra is a L*-algebra on its own.
+A L$^*$-algebra $L$ is \textit{semisimple} if $\overline{[L,L]}=L$ and it is \textit{simple} if it has no nontrivial ideal.
+A L$^*$-algebra is \textit{compact} if it is semisimple and $x^*=-x$ for all $x$.
+A L$^*$-algebra is \textit{noncompact} if it is semisimple and has no nontrivial compact ideal.
+An \textit{isomorphism} between L$^*$-algebra is an isomorphism of Lie algebras that is also an isometry and intertwines the involutions. \begin{exem}Let $\mathcal{H}$ be a separable Hilbert space over $\K=\R,\C$ or the field of quaternions.
+The Lie algebra of Hilbert-Schmidt operators endowed with the involution given by the adjoint and the Hilbert structure coming from the Hilbert-Schmidt scalar product is a L$^*$-algebra, which we denote by $\mathfrak{gl}^2_\infty(\K)$.
+A choice of a Hilbert base for $\mathcal{H}$ provides embeddings of the algebras of operators $\mathfrak{gl}_n(\K)$ on $\K^n$, into $\mathfrak{gl}^2_\infty(\K)$ such that their increasing union is dense.
+The other examples of separable simple L$^*$-algebras are constructed in a similar way. \end{exem}